scripting/feedToMasto/README.md

 Where ever you see "Mastodon" in the docs here, replace it in your mind with "Mastodon and/or Bluesky."

-I've started a separate page for how to configure this app to post to Bluesky as well.
+I've started a separate <a href="https://github.com/scripting/feedToMasto#using-with-bluesky">section</a> below for how to configure this app to post to Bluesky as well.

 ### Why did you do this?